makauj/alx-higher_level_programming/0x05-python-exceptions/CPython#2.md

-Here's a detailed explanation of the provided C code, which defines functions to print information about Python list, bytes, and float objects.
+Here's a detailed explanation of the C code in 103-python.c, which defines functions to print information about Python list, bytes, and float objects.
 This includes usage scenarios and potential pitfalls.

 ### Overview of the Code